oroinc/oauth2-server/README.md

     "access_token": "your access token"
 }
 ```
+If the access token is received successfully, the date of getting the access token is updated
+for the [application entity](src/Oro/Bundle/OAuth2ServerBundle/Entity/Client.php), and this data is displayed
+in the applications datagrid.

 The received access token can be used multiple times until it expires.
 A new token should be requested once
 the previous token expires.